EQPO: Equitable Group Relative Policy Optimization for Clinical Reasoning: Related Work

 \section{Related Work}

-\textbf{Fairness in Unimodal and Multimodal Clinical Diagnosis.} While unimodal clinical diagnosis leverages single data sources (e.g., images \citep{khan2023fair,mehta2024evaluating} or tabular data \citep{dehghani2024fairness,roosli2022peeking}), multimodal methods fuse multiple modalities to learn richer representations, consistently outperforming unimodal approaches \citep{liang2024foundations,daiclimb,alsaad2024multimodal} across radiology \citep{yildirim2024multimodal}, psychiatry \citep{lee2024multimodal,cheong2025u}, and ophthalmology \citep{luo2024fairclip}.
-The increasing adoption of foundation models in healthcare \citep{daiclimb,jin2024fairmedfm,luo2024fairclip} amplifies fairness challenges, as integrating multiple knowledge sources can exacerbate biases across fused modalities.
-Fairness in ML, broadly categorized into group or individual fairness \citep{mehrabi2021survey,hort2024bias,waller2025beyond}, has been primarily studied in unimodal settings such as chest radiographs \citep{khan2023fair,mehta2024evaluating}, EEG data \citep{kurbatskaya2023assessing,kwok2025machine}, or EHR data \citep{dehghani2024fairness,roosli2022peeking}.
-Recent work has begun investigating multimodal fairness in healthcare \citep{cheong2024fairrefuse,luo2024fairclip,wang2024fairehr, cheong2025fairwell}, but existing studies typically focus on single clinical tasks, such as depression detection \citep{cheong2024fairrefuse}, kidney tumor segmentation \citep{afzal2023towards}, or glaucoma detection \citep{luo2024fairclip}.
-Our work presents the first attempt to evaluate fairness on a model trained across multiple clinical tasks and domains simultaneously.
+\textbf{Fairness in Clinical AI and Large Language Models.} While unimodal clinical diagnosis leverages single data sources such as images \citep{khan2023fair,mehta2024evaluating} or tabular data \citep{dehghani2024fairness,roosli2022peeking}, multimodal methods fuse multiple modalities to learn richer representations, consistently outperforming unimodal approaches \citep{liang2024foundations,daiclimb,alsaad2024multimodal}.
+The increasing adoption of foundation models in healthcare \citep{daiclimb,jin2024fairmedfm,luo2024fairclip} amplifies fairness challenges, as integrating multiple knowledge sources can exacerbate biases across fused modalities, and recent work documents fundamental limits of post-hoc LLM debiasing \citep{anthis2025impossibility, bender2021dangers, weidinger2021ethical}.
+Recent multimodal LLMs such as Qwen-2.5-VL \citep{bai2025qwen2} and domain-specific models like MedGemma \citep{sellergren2025medgemma} have demonstrated impressive clinical reasoning capabilities, yet their fairness properties remain largely unexplored.
+Existing fairness works in healthcare \citep{khan2023fair,luo2024fairclip} have focused on predictive bias in unimodal models for single clinical tasks, such as chest radiograph analysis \citep{khan2023fair} or glaucoma detection \citep{luo2024fairclip}.
+Our work presents the first attempt to evaluate and optimize fairness on a VLLM trained across multiple clinical tasks and domains simultaneously.